davidlamt/davidltran.com/src/posts/set-up-iterm2-zsh-oh-my-zsh/index.md

 We will be using [iTerm2](https://iterm2.com/) as our terminal emulator.
 I like it because it is pretty performant and customizable!
 Go ahead and download the application straight from their site.

-You will probably want to tweak the settings a bit to make it look how you want.
-We will add themes and plugins after we install our zsh but you can change the colors, fonts, etc. at this point.
+You will probably want to tweak the settings a bit to make it look the way you want.
+We will add themes and plugins after we install zsh but you can change the colors, fonts, etc. at this point.

+I am currently using the [Fira Code](https://github.com/tonsky/FiraCode) font with ligatures.
 Also, as a personal preference, I changed the working directory of iTerm2 (the location where it starts up) to `/Users/davidtran/code`.

 [Here](https://gist.github.com/davidlamt/19355b211f4a7174ac48ab43aa86658b) is my current iTerm2 profile, if you are interested.